The Great North Air Ambulance Service (GNAAS) was one of the first air ambulances in the country to carry doctors onboard its aircraft.

 “And we make time to check in with new doctors who might be struggling in the hours, days and weeks after a difficult job.
 So far, we haven’t had any serious issues, but we need to remain alert on that front.”

-To anyone thinking of pursuing this as a career route, Phil offered his encouragement.
+To anyone considering pursuing this as a career route, Phil offered his encouragement.
 “It’s a brilliant and rewarding job,” he said.

 “But I would also warn them though that it’s not just like you see on television.
 There are lots of other jobs that need doing aside from flying on missions.